 Selecting the Wrong Recipient

 It’s important to consider who you want responding to your survey, and to take steps to make sure they are added as a participant.
 Depending on the feedback you’re looking for, you may wish to send surveys to specific points of contact, end users, or decision makers within the company.

 Rotating who is receiving surveys within a company is also ideal.
 This helps prevent survey fatigue, as described earlier, but also gives you the chance to collect a variety of feedback from your customers.

-CoPilot Power Lists in Gainsight are designed to help narrow the target audience for a survey.
+Journey Orchestrator Power Lists in Gainsight are designed to help narrow the target audience for a survey.
 They are lists of contacts constructed with selected criteria.
 Part of this criteria can be the contact’s role, to make sure you are selecting the type of contact for the feedback you are looking for.
 Additionally, you can select criteria to pull in contacts that are currently part of a specific stage of the customer lifecycle to better align the timing of your survey, as described earlier.
-To learn more about Power Lists, see the article Create CoPilot Power Lists (aka, email contact list).
+To learn more about Power Lists, see the article Create Journey Orchestrator Power Lists (aka, email contact list).